GoogleChrome/developer.chrome.com/site/en/docs/webstore/publish/index.md

     <tr>
       <td><strong>Privacy Policy</strong></td>
       <td>
-       Provide a privacy policy link for all your items.
+       This privacy policy link is for all your items.
 It should include how data is collected, used, and disclosed.
 See the <a href="/docs/webstore/user_data/">User Data FAQ</a> for more details.
       </td>
     </tr>
     <tr>